Severe Thunderstorm Warning issued for Greenbrier, Summers by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Greenbrier, Summers by NWS

-Effective: 2021-08-13 16:21:00 EDT Expires: 2021-08-13 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS.
+Effective: 2021-08-13 15:54:00 EDT Expires: 2021-08-13 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
 For your safety, move to an interior room on the lowest floor of a sturdy building.
 Stay away from windows.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Greenbrier; Summers A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 500 PM EDT FOR SOUTHWESTERN GREENBRIER AND NORTHEASTERN SUMMERS COUNTIES At 419 PM EDT, severe thunderstorms were located along a line extending from near Anjean to near Hix, moving northeast at 15 mph.
+Target Area: Greenbrier; Summers The National Weather Service in BLACKSBURG has issued a * Severe Thunderstorm Warning for Southwestern Greenbrier County in southeastern West Virginia Northeastern Summers County in southeastern West Virginia * Until 500 PM EDT. * At 353 PM EDT, severe thunderstorms were located along a line extending from near Rupert to Bluestone Dam, moving northeast at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-Non severe, dime sized hail was reported earlier in Hinton.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Alderson Rupert Glenray Hix Lawn Talcott and Meadow Bluff.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Hinton Alderson Rupert Lawn Elton Glenray and Bluestone State Park.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0